IasmimCristina/custom-hooks-when-not-use/README.md

 1. It's a cats list app with an option of adding new cats saved in local storage.
 There's also a toggle for dark and light mode.

-- It's related to my blogpost: [To be added]
+- This branch containes the components with console.logs in order to better understand when they re-render.